 Paul wird der Frau morgen die Tasse auf den Tisch stellen.

-In sentences with both, an indirect and a direct object, the dative normally comes first as the language prioritises people over things.
+In sentences with both an indirect and a direct object, the dative typically comes first as the language prioritises people over things.
 For more information on the German cases and one exception to this rule, check out my article on the topic.

 If a sentence is even more complex with several adverbs, the rule is that the adverbs should be in the following order after the verb: temporal (wann?)- kausal (warum?)-modal (wie?)-lokal (wo?) or tekamolo.
 For instance: